liuxy1103/BISSG/README.md

-# Biological Instance Segmentation with a Superpixel-Guided Graph
+# BISSG
- code for paper IJCAI2022
+ code for paper IJCAI2022 "Biological Instance Segmentation with a Superpixel-Guided Graph"